-The Unrestricted Fund is comprised of unrestricted resources.
-At such time as any of these funds are restricted by the Board, the resources are internally transferred to the Restricted Fund and administered according to their restrictions.
-Unrestricted funds include resources available for the Foundation's general operating activities.
-These activities include donor services, grant support and administration.
-The cost of these activities is reported in the operating expenses of the Unrestricted Fund.
+The Unrestricted Fund is comprised of unrestricted resources available for the Foundation's general operating activities.
+These activities include management and administration and charitable activities.
+The cost of these activities is reported in the expenses of the Unrestricted Fund.

 Notes to Non-Consolidated Financial Statements (Amounts expressed in thousands of dollars)